-An affiliate of the Plan's custodian, Northern Trust Investments, N.A., is an investment manager for the Plan, which managed \$79.9 million of the Plan's investments at December 31, 2019.
-For the year ended December 31, 2019, the Plan incurred approximately \$15 thousand in management fees with this investment manager.
+An affiliate of the Plan's custodian, Northern Trust Investments, N.A., is an investment manager for the Plan, which managed \$88.7 million of the Plan's investments as of December 31, 2020.
+For the year ended December 31, 2020, the Plan incurred approximately \$15 thousand in management fees with this investment manager.